New session begins April 24, 2017. GO HERE to enroll in the spring session.

 You have a draft and you're ready to roll, right?
 Not so fast.
 The story isn't finished until you've revised.
 Learn how to identify weak spots in your story, improve pace through line edits, and find your story's true beginning and ending.
 Generate a cover letter and a list of outlets for publication.

 By the end of this class, you will have a thorough understanding of the fundamentals of narrative craft.
 You will have written and revised a short story, and you will be on your way to submitting it for publication.

 Enroll now and get started immediately!

-This course officially began on February 10th.
-When you enroll, you'll have instant access to all modules that have been published to date, so that you can catch up at your own convenience.
+When you enroll, you'll have instant access to Module 1.
+Each week, you'll receive a new module packed with video and written lectures, a discussion forum, and an assignment.
 You'll have full access to the course for six months after your enrollment date, so you can revisit all of the materials at any time.